syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ![EditTemplate](StylingandTemplates_images/StylingandTemplates_img12.jpeg)

-Similarly the Edit Additional Styles option used to edit the available style properties.It allows to customize the AutoHideButton, Menu Button, and Close Button by editing the control templates.
+Similarly the Edit Additional Styles option is used to edit the available style properties.
+It allows you to customize the AutoHideButton, Menu Button, and Close Button by editing the control templates.
 The following is the custom style applied for these three buttons.

 **AwlButtonTemplate**